 Workers’ compensation is a system designed to benefit both employers and workers alike.
 Work accidents are inevitable.
-While many, many accident types are preventable (and should be prevented, whenever possible), others aren’t.
-Human error, sudden changes in weather, and other forces ensure that even the safest jobsites will suffer accidents now and again.
-When jobsite accidents do occur, the workers’ compensation system helps to ensure two things:
+Many accident types are preventable (and should be prevented whenever possible); others aren’t.
+Human error, sudden weather changes, and other forces ensure that even the safest job sites will suffer accidents now and again.
+When job site accidents do occur, the workers’ compensation system helps to ensure two things:

 - That injured workers will receive compensation to cover their medical costs, lost wages, and any necessary vocational retraining without fear of retaliation, AND

 - Employers will avoid being sued by injured workers.